-Myanmar's 'tallest man' seeks medical aid abroad (Update)August 15th, 2013 by Shwe Yinn Mar Oo in Health /
+Myanmar's 'tallest man' seeks medical aid abroad (Update)August 15, 2013 by Shwe Yinn Mar Oo in Medicine & Health / Health

 "Big Zaw" has known he was different since a teenage growth spurt sent him soaring above his neighbours in a remote Myanmar village.

 Now at seven foot eight inches he is believed to be the country's tallest man, and a recent rise to fame means he can finally seek treatment abroad for the health condition behind his towering height.

 "My friends call me Big Zaw," said Win Zaw Oo, who at 233cm is significantly taller than the 168cm (five foot six) average Myanmar man.